qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/hoverbutton.rst

 HoverButton
 ***********
-The HoverButton is an <Atom>, which fires repeatedly execute events while the mouse is over the widget.
+The HoverButton is an :doc:`Atom`, which fires repeatedly execute events while the mouse is over the widget.

+XXX
+===

 Preview Image
 -------------